karanshergill/Hack-the-Box/backdoor.md

 ---

 ## Local File Inclusion and Process ID (PID) Brute-Force
-  - Since a LFI exists and the files on the remote server are readable there is one possible way to potentially find some useful information about the service on port 1337.
+  - Since a LFI exists and the files on the remote server are readable there is one possible way to potentially find some useful information about the service on port `1337`.
 This can be done by brute forcing the `/proc/{PID}/cmdline` file.
   - Get a list of the processes running on the system in order to know more about the service running on port `1337`.
 Look at `/proc`, which has a directory for each process id (pid) currently running.
-Also check the self folder, which is a symbolic link to the pid of the current process running.
+Also check the `self` folder, which is a symbolic link to the pid of the current process running.